You Laugh But It’s True: Humor and Institutional Racism in Born a Crime

 Unit Summary

-In Unit 2, students will continue to explore the idea of identity, examining the complexity of identity development while one navigates race, culture, and institutional racism in South African society during and after apartheid as they read Born a Crime by Trevor Noah.
+In Unit 2, students will continue to explore the idea of identity, examining the complexity of identity development while navigating race, culture, and institutional racism in South African society during and after apartheid as they read Born a Crime: Stories from a South African Childhood by Trevor Noah.
 During this unit, students will analyze how an author employs literary and rhetorical elements such as tone, characterization, anecdotes, imagery, and figurative language.
-In addition, students will consider how Noah intentionally structures his narrative nonfiction text, and understand how he uses humor to develop his complex argument about racism and its impact on identity development.
+In addition, students will consider how Noah intentionally structures his narrative nonfiction text and understand how he uses humor to develop his complex argument about racism and its impact on identity development.

 Fishtank Plus for ELA